liamchambers9/liamchambers9.github.io/about.md

 * **Security Automation:** Developing automated solutions to streamline security processes.

 ## Personal Interests
-Outside of professional and academic pursuits, Liam enjoys staying active and engaged with the community.
-During his free time, Liam loves to explore New York City, go for runs, and participate in local events.
+Outside of professional and academic pursuits, I enjoy exploring new parks in New York City, go for runs, and meeting new people.